52 Week Marathon Training Schedule

 How to run the scheduled interval training workouts on this training schedule?

-Like the hill training workouts, you will also have interval training workouts included in this 52 Week Marathon Training Plan during your half marathon and marathon training phases.
+Like the hill training workouts, you will also have interval training workouts included in this 52 Week Training Plan during your half marathon and marathon training phases.

 The goal of these workouts is to help you build speed especially if you are interested in any sort of a marathon finishing time goal